grafana/jsonnet-libs/argocd-mixin/README.md

 - ArgoAppOutOfSync
 - ArgoAppSyncFailed
 - ArgoAppMissing
+- ArgoSyncLatency
+- ArgoKubectlPendingOperations

 ## ArgoCD Dashboard Overview
 ArgoCD dashbaord provides details on the overall status of the ArgoCD applications including the health status and sync status.
 The dashboard includes visualizations for git requests, K8s API activity and overall cluster stats.
 Th dashbaord also has visualization for individual components of ArgoCD like RepoServer and Server

 #TODO screenshots